This Decorated Baby Shower Cookies page includes these sections:

 I will include links to some special cutters I especially like.

 I will add a sidebar.
-Do you are having problems with cracked icing after it is dried or icing running off the cookie?
+Are you having problems with cracked icing after it is dried, or icing running off the cookie?
 Do you struggle with air bubbles or flat icing instead of puffy?
 Like most, is color bleed a thorn in your side?

 WeCookiers to the rescue again!
 See my Royal Icing Flooding page and get a free 2-page download that covers (I hope) all of your frustrations.